evolution-linux/evolution-docs/src/xbps/troubleshooting/static.md

 The tools in the static set are identical to the normal ones found on most systems.
 The only difference is that these tools are statically linked to the musl C library, and should work on systems where nothing else does.
-On systems that can no longer boot, it is recommended to chroot in using a Void installation medium and use the static tools from there, as it is unlikely that even a shell will work correctly on those systems.
+On systems that can no longer boot, it is recommended to chroot in using a EvolutionOS installation medium and use the static tools from there, as it is unlikely that even a shell will work correctly on those systems.
 When using static XBPS with a glibc installation, the environment variable `XBPS_ARCH` needs to be set.